-Other award-winning artists' works include:

-Charles Supplee, Donnie Suppee, Sherian Honhongva, Daniel Coriz, Chris Nieto, Nelson Begay, Michael Garcia, Olivia Whitethorn, Dina Huntinghorse and Duane Maktima.
+Other award-winning artists' works include: Charles Supplee, Donnie Supplee, Sherian Honhongva, Daniel Coriz, Chris Nieto, Nelson Begay, Michael Garcia, Olivia Whitethorn, Dina Huntinghorse and Duane Maktima.

-If you can' make it to the show or if you remember another special someone for whom you need a holiday gift -we will have a Facebook Live sale December 9th at 3pm Arizona time, 5 pm east coast time.
-A major feature of our Facebook events is the opportunity to win a gift during the event, as well the grand prize (drawing after all sales conclude) which is a fabulous pendant with high grade Kingman turquoise by Alton Bedonie.
-In June the lucky winner was gifted a fabulous two-tier Alton Bedonie pendant with beautiful Royston turquoise.
-If you haven't checked us out on FB Live, the events are lots of fun and we hope you can join us in December for the next one.
+If you can' make it to the show or if you remember another special someone for whom you need a gift, keep in mind that we now conduct two Facebook Live sales per year.
+A major feature of our Facebook events is the opportunity to win a gift during the event, as well the grand prize (drawing after all sales conclude) which is either a fabulous pendant by Alton Bedonie or a heavy chain by Tamara.
+In December the lucky winner was gifted a fabulous two-tier Alton Bedonie pendant with beautiful turquoise.
+If you haven't checked us out on FB Live, the events are lots of fun and we hope you can join us for the next one.
 Note - while not required to have a Facebook account to view the live sale, you do need one to comment or purchase during the event (a comment is how you claim/purchase an item).
-Shopping from photos posted after the event continues through Tuesday December 12.
 Paid invoices qualify for entry to the grand prize drawing.
-Details of the event will be posted on our Facebook page before the event.
+Details of Facebook sale events will be posted on our Facebook page.
 You can also see details of the event at www.americana.net (click "events").